Learn what a registered agent is and what they do.

 Better yet, many businesses choose to utilize professional registered agent services.
 The benefits of using a registered agent service include:

-Anyone you trust who is over the age of 18, has a physical location address in the state your business is formed, and is available in person during standard business hours can be your registered agent.
+Anyone you trust who is over the age of 18, has a physical address in the state where your business is formed, and is available in person during all standard business hours can be your registered agent.
 However, appointing a registered agent service can afford you better peace of mind when it comes to compliance, timely handling of important documents, privacy, avoidance of junk mail, and more.

 A registered agent receives service of process (notifications of a legal action) and correspondence from the Secretary of State on behalf of a business.